CVE-2026-33260: Allocation of Resources Without Limits or Throttling in PowerDNS Authoritative

 Description

 CVE-2026-33260 is a medium severity vulnerability in PowerDNS Authoritative versions 4.
 9. 0 and 5.
 0. 0.
 It allows an attacker to send a web request that triggers unlimited memory allocation in the internal web server, potentially causing a denial of service.
 The internal web server is disabled by default, which reduces the attack surface.
-There is no official patch or remediation level provided yet, and no known exploits in the wild have been reported.
-Users should verify if the internal web server is enabled in their deployments and monitor vendor advisories for updates.
+There is no official patch or remediation level currently provided.
+No known exploits are reported in the wild.

 AI-Powered Analysis